OpenSuSE Man Pages

 status This command displays the status of the server.
 Note that the

-default ./IN hint zone, if there is no explicit root zone con-
+fault ./IN hint zone, if there is no explicit root zone config-

 stop -p